Pinch points and half moons encode Berry curvature: Application to experiment

-{\it Application to experiment}.
-A wide range of frustrated magnets are candidates for topological band structure, and we now consider what might be learned from half moon features observed in inelastic neutron scattering.
-One example is \mbox{Cu(1,3-bdc)}, a layered metal--organic framework (MOF) which realises a structurally--perfect Kagome lattice \cite{Nytko2008}.
-Neutron scattering experiments on \mbox{Cu(1,3-bdc)} \cite{Chisnell2015PRL} reveal a ferromagnetic (FM) ground state, and dispersing magnon bands which are well--described by model with first--neighbour FM exchange and DM interactions.
+With these results in mind, it is interesting to revisit existing scattering data for frustrated magnets, and ask what we learn about possible topological band structures in these materials.
+One example is \mbox{Cu(1,3-bdc)} which realises a structurally--perfect Kagome lattice \cite{Nytko2008}.
+Neutron scattering experiments on \mbox{Cu(1,3-bdc)} \cite{Chisnell2015} reveal a ferromagnetic (FM) ground state, and dispersing magnon bands.
+These are well--described by model with first--neighbour FM exchange and DM interactions, known to support a topological band structure.
 In Fig.~\ref{fig:kagome.FM} we present LSW predictions for \mbox{Cu(1,3-bdc)}, for parameters taken from experiment.
-Half--moon features are resolved near to an avoided band--touching at \mbox{$\omega \sim 2.5\ \text{meV}$}.
-These lead to a characteristic double peak in predictions for the angle--integrated structure factor $S(|{\bm{q}}|,\omega)$, providing a sharp experimental signature of Berry phase $\pm 2\pi$ within the magnon bands.
+Half--moon features are resolved near to an avoided band--touching at \mbox{$\omega \sim 2.5\ \text{meV}$}, shown in Figs.~\ref{fig:kagome.FM}(b,c).

-The bilayer breathing Kagome magnet \CCO\ [\onlinecite{Balz2016}] is also of note.
-This system has a mixture of FM and AF interactions; saturates at a magnetic field of approximately \mbox{$1\ \text{T}$}; and is well--described by a model which supports pinch--point and half moon features [\onlinecite{Pohle2021}].
-The pyrochlore magnet Lu$_2$V$_2$O$_7$ is another strong candidate, and features redolant of half--moons, approaching a flat band, have already been observed in experiment [\onlinecite{Mena2014}].
+Published spectra for \mbox{Cu(1,3-bdc)} were measured on powder samples \cite{Chisnell2015}.
+In this case, half moons manifest as a double peak in predictions for the angle--integrated structure factor $S(|{\bm{q}}|,\omega)$ at fixed energy [Fig.~\ref{fig:angle.integrated.spectrum}].
+This double peak originates in the way in which annuli of different $|{\bf q}|$ intersect half--moon features in reciprocal space [Fig.~\ref{fig:4c}], and for this specific crystal structure, is a robust consequence of the local constraint.
+More generally, however, angle-resolved measurements of $S({\bm{q}},\omega)$ are preferable, since they eliminate any potential uncertainty about the origin of a double peak.